PushkarAdhyapak/Library-Manager/README.md

 # Library-Manager

 An app that helps to keep track of books in the library.
+Library Manager is an android application that can be used to store data regarding books in the library.
+It helps us to update name, price and quantity of the books present in the library.
+It also has the option to update the quantity if the book is issued to someone.

+Functionalities/Concepts:
-Functionalities/Concepts: The app was made using layouts, fragments, livedata, viewmodels, navigation and roomdatabase.
+The app was made using layouts, fragments, livedata, viewmodels, navigation and roomdatabase.
 Live updated data can be visible in android studio using the roomdatabase.

 About App: The app has 3 fragments.
 The main fragment has the list of books followed by their price and quantity.